K

 PICKY, PICKY HEAD : brush haircut

 PICKY-PICKY: 1. finicky or choosy; 2.
-Used of uncombed hair just starting
+Used of uncombed hair just starting to turn into dreadlocks.

 PIKNY: pickaninny, child.